yorch81/mysql_rest/README.md

 # MySQL REST #

 ## Description ##
-Consuming REST Web Services with MySQL 8 in Ubuntu 20.04.
+Consumming REST Web Services with MySQL 8 in Ubuntu 20.04.

 ## Step by step ##
 In first step install MySQL Server.